-We all know that you can sue doctors for medical malpractice if they act negligently, but can you sue mental health professionals for the same reason?
-The answer is yes.
+We all know that you can sue doctors for medical malpractice if they act negligently, but you sue mental health professionals for the same reason.
 Mental health professionals include psychologists, psychiatrists, therapists, and counselors.
-Some of these professionals can prescribe medications and diagnose mental health conditions.
-Others can just provide talk therapy and emotional support.
-Just like an average doctor, a mental health professional has the ability to cause great harm to their patients.
-They could cause both physical and emotional harm which – depending on the circumstances – can turn into a life-threatening situation.
-If you have suffered major harm at the hands of your mental health professional, you need legal support from a Chicago psychologist malpractice lawyer at Curcio Law Offices.
+Just like an average doctor, they could cause both physical and emotional harm to their patients, which – depending on the circumstances – can turn into a life-threatening situation.
+If you have suffered major harm caused by your mental health professional, you need legal support from a Chicago psychologist malpractice lawyer at Curcio & Casciato.

-Curcio Law Offices is the top personal injury law firm in Chicago, Illinois.
+Curcio & Casciato is the top personal injury law firm in Chicago, Illinois.
 We are passionate about helping our clients obtain justice and financial compensation when they directly suffer from other people’s negligence or abuse.
-Call us today at 312-321-1111 to schedule a free case evaluation.
+Call our Chicago medical malpractice lawyers today at 312-321-1111 to schedule a free case evaluation.

 What is a Psychologist?